 Butternut Squash Mac & Cheese

 - 2, 10 ounce bags (or ~3 cups raw/cubed)* 2 cups cubed frozen butternut squash, thawed

-Boil noodles according to package directions.
-IMPORTANT: Drain past but reserve 3-4 cups pasta water.
+- Boil noodles according to package directions.
+IMPORTANT: Drain pasta but reserve 3-4 cups pasta water.

 - First make the roux: In a large pot over medium heat, melt butter and whisk in flour until combined.
 (Be sure not to let it burn).
-Then, slowly whisk in the reserved pasta water, whisking thoroughly.
+Then, slowly whisk in 1.5 cups of the reserved pasta water, whisking thoroughly.
 It should look thinner than an Alfredo sauce at this point.

 - Add in cubed butternut squash and cook/mash until smooth.
 Add in the remaining pasta water as you blend.
 (I recommend using an immersion blender to get it "cheesy" and smooth if you have one.